 - Proximity to the event

-What additional services to provide business people
+What additional services to offer business travellers?

 This group is interested in convenience over cost and is often willing to upgrade their purchase for extra comfort or enjoyment.